Caramel Pear Pie with Oatmeal Cookie Crumble

 - Preheat oven to 400 °F. Place a baking sheet in the oven to heat.

 - Prepare the pie crust.
 Place in a pie dish and flute edges.
-Refrigerate crust until filling is ready.
+Refrigerate the crust until the filling is ready.

 - To make the pie filling: Whisk together the flour, sugar, and cinnamon in a large bowl.
 Add in the lemon juice and pear slices and toss to fully coat the pears.
 Set aside.